 - Floating keyboard.

-The Galaxy S9’s Android Pie update also brings the Galaxy Note 9’s Scene Optimizer for the camera which automatically enhances colors to fit the photo’s environment.
+The Galaxy S9’s Android Pie update brings the Galaxy Note 9’s Scene Optimizer for the camera which automatically enhances colors to fit the photo’s environment.

 These Galaxy Devices Will Get Android Pie